 These are the direct disadvantages of bad geography, but what are the full equilibrium effects?
-Advantages and disadvantages of first nature geography become amplified as firms move into locations with good geography, and the proximity-productivity relationship causes further increases in productivity.
-Conversely, countries with bad first nature geography will have low levels of economic activity, reducing productivity further.
+We have seen how advantages and disadvantages may become amplified, as firms move into locations with good geography, and the proximity-productivity relationship causes further increases in productivity.
+Conversely, countries with bad first nature geography will have low levels of economic activity, this tending to further reduce productivity.
 Of course, the proximity-productivity relationship is not the only amplification mechanism.
-Jeff Sachs points to the endogeneity of institutions (Gallup and Sachs, 1999) and argues that the return to reform is lower in countries with bad geography, as such countries-even if they had good institutions-would remain handicapped.
+Sachs points to the endogeneity of institutions, and argues that the return to reform is lower in countries with bad geography as such countries - even if they had good institutions - would remain handicapped.

-Who bears the costs and benefits of these spatial variations in productivity?
-The answer is that they are borne entirely by immobile factors, meaning, in the international context, labor.
+Who bears the costs and benefits of spatial variations in first nature geography?
+The answer is that it is borne entirely by immobile factors meaning, in the international context, labor.
 Mobile factors have the same return (cost of living and risk adjusted) in different locations, so the impact falls entirely on that part of costs that is immobile.
-Since labor may be a small share of the costs of production, there can be a large multiplier effect here.
-If labor is 10 percent of gross costs, then a 50 percent difference in the productivity of all inputs will translate into a 500 percent wage difference.
+Since labor may be a small share of the costs of production there can be a large multiplier effect here.
+If labor is 10% of gross costs, then a 50% difference in the productivity of all inputs will translate into a 500% wage difference.
 These large effects are confirmed by empirical work.
-Econometric work by Gallup and Sachs (1999) finds that 70 percent of cross-country variation in per capita income can be accounted for by just four measures of physical and economic geography: malaria, hydro-carbon endowment, coastal access, and transport costs.
+Econometric work by Gallup and Sachs (1999) finds that 70% of cross-country variation in per capita income can be accounted for by just four measures of physical and economic geography (malaria, hydro-carbon endowment, coastal access and transport costs).

-Second nature geography and economic agglomeration
+Second nature geography and economic agglomeration:

 The relationship between proximity and productivity does not just amplify economic differences that arise because of other exogenous factors.
-If amplification effects are strong enough, then they can create disparities between locations that are identical in underlying characteristics.
-In the next section, we will draw out this argument in the international setting, in the context of changing trade costs.
+If amplification effects are strong enough then they can create disparities between locations that are identical in underlying characteristics.
+In section 3 we will draw out this argument in the international setting, in the context of changing trade costs.
 Here, we point to its importance as a driving force behind the existence of cities.

-Cities are the most commonplace manifestation of the unevenness of economic activity.
-Yet a world with diminishing returns to activity would have no cities, as activity would be smeared across space.
-The apparatus outlined in this paper gives a very simple story for their existence.2 The productivity-proximity relationship is a force for clustering all activity into a megacity.
-Pulling in the opposite direction are dispersion forces: product market competition, meaning that some firms remain dispersed in order to supply remote consumers, and high urban prices of immobile factors.
-If workers are free to migrate within a country, then the only immobile factor is land, the price of which is bid up, thus also raising urban wages as mobile workers are compensated for regional variations in the cost of living.
+Cities are the most commonplace manifestation of the unneveness of economic activity.
+Yet a world with diminishing returns to activity would not have cities, as activity would be smeared across space.
+The apparatus outlined in this paper gives a very simple story for their existence.2 The productivity-proximity relationship is a force for clustering all activity into a mega-city.
+Pulling in the opposite direction are dispersion forces.
+Product market competition, meaning that some firms remain dispersed in order to supply remote consumers.
+And high urban prices of immobile factors which, if workers are free to migrate within a country, means a high price of land.
+Urban land prices get bid up, this also raising urban wages as mobile workers are compensated for regional variations in the cost of living.
 Further dispersion forces may be provided by urban congestion and commuting costs.
-Notice that the dispersion forces are generally not sector-specific, although some of the agglomeration forces are because (as we saw in the first section) the proximity-productivity relationship can vary between sectors.
-This gives rise to sectorally specialized cities-London and Hollywood-the size of which depends on the importance of the sector in the world or regional economy.
+Notice that the dispersion forces are generally not sector specific, although some of the agglomeration forces are; as we saw in section 1, the proximity-productivity relationship can vary between sectors.
+This gives rise to sectorally specialized cities - London and Hollywood - the size of which depends on the importance of the sector in the world or regional economy.

-Trade, location, and inequality
+3. Trade, location, and inequality